 Learning outcomes are statements on what successful students have achieved as the result of learning.
-These threshold statements of achievement are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.
+They threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.

-The skills strategy for the MA in Communication reflects the University's policy of "Educating for Professional Life" and is designed to provide a broad range of transferable skills that equip students to develop or enhance careers in the media and communication fields.
+The skills strategy for the MA Media and Development reflects the University's policy of "Educating for Professional Life" and is designed to provide a broad range of transferable skills that equip students to develop or enhance careers in the media and communication fields.

-Course Knowledge and Understanding (CKU): By the end of the MA in Communication course students will:
+Course Knowledge and Understanding (CKU)

+By the end of the MA in Media and Development course students will:

-- CKU1: have a deep and systematic understanding of the role the media play in diverse societies: - CKU2: have a comprehensive understanding of the key theories by explain the role of the media in various societies may be explained; - CKU3: have a comprehensive understanding of the key research methodologies and approaches relevant to the field of media and communication; - CKU4: show critical awareness of current research issues, problems and/or insights relevant to the interdisciplinary field of media and communication; - CKU5: have undertaken independent research related to the political, economic, cultural and/or sociological factors which shape the practices and outcomes of mass media, including media texts and audience reception of them.
+- CKU1: Have a deep and systematic understanding of key theories, policies and practices in development - CKU2: Have a comprehensive understanding of the key theories in communication and explain the role of the communication media in the process development - CKU3: Have a comprehensive understanding of the key research methodologies and approaches relevant to the field of media and communication - CKU4: Show critical awareness of current research issues, problems and/or insights relevant to the interdisciplinary field of media and development - CKU5: Be able to select and apply relevant skills to a range of development tasks and contexts in which media and development takes place, using a variety of approaches - CKU6: Have undertaken independent research related to the political, economic, cultural and/or sociological factors which shape the practices and outcomes of mass media, including media texts and audience reception of them.